 Your kid’s about to be crawling, if they aren’t already, which means you can’t put off the baby-proofing process any longer.
-The genius home-hackers over at Real Simple have come up with a baby-proofing checklist that runs through the basics room-by-room and makes the whole process, well, yeah.
+The genius home hackers over at Real Simple have come up with a baby-proofing checklist that runs through basics like baby-proofing drawers room-by-room and makes the whole process, well, yeah.
 Walked right into that one.
-Besides the obvious, there are a few precautions you may not have thought of; the key takeaways are listed below.
+Besides the obvious, there are a few baby-proofing precautions you may not have thought of; the key takeaways are listed below.
 The kid’s been curious, now the kid’s mobile.
 Batten down the hatches.

 - Secure The Crib: Of course your kid sleeps through the night and doesn’t mess around with nearby cords and windows.
 The rest of us need to guard against those things.
 Regardless, make sure your crib meets the most current safety standards.

 - Install Window Guards: Not to be confused with baby cages.
 Although the view from there does seem lovely.

 Even if you’re crazy diligent, your kid will likely topple off a stair or 2.
 Hell, you will probably topple off a stair or 2.
 But instead of replacing every stair in your home with an elaborate block and tackle system (as in boats, not NFL), gates are the way to go.
 Make sure you use the kind that are held in place by more than just pressure; those are easily bullied into breaking.